BaderAlshaya/Hangman/README.md

 Copyright (c) 2019 Bader Alshaya

 This is a mockup program of the famous Hangman word game.
-Words are inputted from `words.txt`.
-A modified copy of all English words as granted from a Macbook device.
-The words in the text file are seperated by commas.
+Words input are taken from `----`, and must be single English words stored as text in a .txt file, seperated by commas.

 ## Build and Run

 Build this program and library with `cargo build`.
 You can run the program with `cargo run`.
+You will need to pass a `--` before the program flag.

 To build or run an optimized version, use `cargo --release`.